-Finally, in February 2020, The US and NATO allies have agreed to withdraw all troops within 14 months if the militants uphold the deal.
+Seven rounds of direct talks have been held between the US and the Taliban since October 2018, which are primarily aimed at ensuring a safe exit for the US in return of the insurgents guaranteeing that Afghan territory won't be used by foreign militants and won't pose a security threat to the rest of the world.
+Finally, in February 2020, The US and NATO allies agreed to withdraw all troops within 14 months if the militants uphold the deal.
 President Trump said it had been a "long and hard journey" in Afghanistan.
 "It's time after all these years to bring our people back home," he said.
 Under the agreement, the militants also agreed not to allow al-Qaeda or any other extremist group to operate in the areas they control.
-The US will also lift sanctions against the Taliban and work with the UN to lift its separate sanctions against the group.
+The US also lifted sanctions against the Taliban and worked with the UN to lift its separate sanctions against the group.

-India, despite being the second-biggest donor of foreign aid to Afghanistan and receiving adequate notice, merely watched the negotiations and signing of the US-Taliban peace deal from the side lines and made no change in its approach towards the Taliban.
+India, despite being the second-biggest donor of foreign aid to Afghanistan and receiving adequate notice, merely watched the negotiations and signing of the US-Taliban peace deal from the sidelines and made no change in its approach towards the Taliban.
 No wonder, India was excluded from Taliban chief negotiator Mullah Abdul Ghani Baradar's "thank you" list, which included Pakistan (special mention), China, Iran and Russia.